 - Add social media share buttons.
 Share any post, page or image from your website directly onto popular platforms like Facebook, Twitter, and Linkedin.
 Choose relevant platforms for different pieces of content to boost engagement.
 For example, Instagram is well-suited for image-based content like videos and graphic designs, while Facebook is optimal for longer-form written content.

 - Link to your social media pages.
 In either the header or footer of your site, link to your social media accounts.
 This way, visitors can follow your accounts without having to navigate to each platform and locate your page themselves.

-Overall, social media is a fantastic way to connect with new supporters and drive higher engagement levels with your current donors.
+Social media is a tried and true way to connect with new supporters and drive higher engagement levels with your current donors.
 Integrating social media elements as a part of your organization’s web design will help improve your digital presence and connect with your audience on a more personal level.